codefresh-io/cap-docs.codefresh.io/_docs/runtime/installation.md

 * For existing installations, commit changes to the installation repository by modifying the `app-proxy ingress` and `<runtime-name>.yaml`
   See [(Optional) Internal ingress host configuration for existing hybrid runtimes](#optional-internal-ingress-host-configuration-for-existing-hybrid-runtimes).

-#### Gateway API controller flags
+#### Gateway API flags

 **Gateway name**
 Required.
 The name of the gateway for runtime installation.

-* CLI wizard: Select the gateway name for runtime installation from the list displayed.
-* Silent install: Explicitly specify the gateway name through the `--gateway-name` flag.
-Otherwise, runtime installation fails.
+* CLI wizard and Silent install: Specify the gateway name through the `--gateway-name` flag.

 **Gateway namespace**
 Required.
 The namespace with the **Gateway name**.

-For both CLI wizard and Silent install,  specify the namespace through the `--gateway-namespace` flag.
+* CLI wizard and Silent install: Specify the namespace through the `--gateway-namespace` flag.

 **Ingress host**
 Required.
-The IP address or host name of the gateway controller component.
+The IP address or host name of the gateway.

-* CLI wizard: Automatically selects and displays the host, either from the cluster or the ingress controller associated with the **Ingress class**.
-* Silent install: Add the `--ingress-host` flag.
-If a value is not provided, takes the host from the gaeway controller associated with the **Ingress class**.
-  > Important: For AWS ALB, the ingress host is created post-installation.
-However, when prompted, add the domain name you will create in `Route 53` as the ingress host.

-**Insecure ingress hosts**
-TLS certificates for the ingress host:  If the ingress host does not have a valid TLS certificate, you can continue with the installation in insecure mode, which disables certificate validation.

-* CLI wizard: Automatically detects and prompts you to confirm continuing the installation in insecure mode.
-* Silent install: To continue with the installation in insecure mode, add the `--insecure-ingress-host` flag.
+* CLI wizard and Silent install: Specify the gateway host through the `--ingress-host` flag.

 #### Git repository <!---and provider --->flags